-YYYY\MM\DD\WA0020281\Industrial User\12099, where YYYY\MM\DD is the date that the permittee submits the written notification.
-If the permittee choses to submit notification as an electronic attachment the Colville Tribes must be a recipient. - 5.
-For the purposes of this list development, the term SIU means: - a) All industrial users subject to Categorical Pretreatment Standards under 40 CFR 403.6 and 40 CFR chapter I, subchapter N; and - b) Any other industrial user that: - (i) discharges an average of 25,000 gallons per day or more of process wastewater to the POTW (excluding sanitary, noncontact cooling and boiler blowdown wastewater); - (ii) contributes a process waste stream which makes up 5 percent or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant; or - (iii) is designated as such by the EPA or the Permittee on the basis that the industrial user has a reasonable potential for adversely affecting the POTW's operation or for violation any Pretreatment Standard or requirement in accordance with 40 CFR 403.8(f)(6).
+YYYY\MM\DD\ID0023027\Industrial User\12099, where YYYY\MM\DD is the date that the permittee submits the written notification.

+- 5. For the purposes of this list development, the term SIU means: - a) All industrial users subject to Categorical Pretreatment Standards under 40 CFR 403.6 and 40 CFR chapter I, subchapter N; and - b) Any other industrial user that: - (i) discharges an average of 25,000 gallons per day or more of process wastewater to the POTW (excluding sanitary, noncontact cooling and boiler blowdown wastewater); - (ii) contributes a process waste stream which makes up 5 percent or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant; or - (iii) is designated as such by EPA or the Permittee on the basis that the industrial user has a reasonable potential for adversely affecting the POTW's operation or for violation of any Pretreatment Standard or requirement in accordance with 40 CFR 403.8(f)(6).

-E. Emergency Response and Public Notification Plan
+F. Emergency Response and Public Notification Plan

-1. The permittee must develop and implement an overflow emergency response and public notification plan that identifies measures to protect public health from overflows that may endanger health and unanticipated bypasses or upsets that exceed any effluent limitation in the permit.
-At a minimum the plan must include mechanisms to:

-- a) Ensure that the permittee is aware (to the greatest extent possible) of all overflows from portions of the collection system over which the permittee has ownership or operational control and unanticipated bypass or upset that exceed any effluent limitation in the permit; - Ensure appropriate responses including assurance that reports of an overflow or of an unanticipated bypass or upset that exceed any effluent limitation in the permit are immediately dispatched to appropriate personnel for investigation and response; - c) Ensure immediate notification to the public, health agencies, and other affected public entities (including public water systems).
-The overflow response plan must identify the public health and other officials who will receive immediate notification; - d) Ensure that appropriate personnel are aware of and follow the plan and are appropriately trained; and - e) Provide emergency operations. - 2.
-The permittee must submit written notice to the EPA and the Colville Tribes that the plan has been developed and implemented within 180 days of the effective date of this permit.
+- 1. The permittee must develop and implement an overflow emergency response and public notification plan that identifies measures to protect public health from overflows that may endanger health and unanticipated bypasses or upsets that exceed any effluent limitation in the permit.
+At a minimum the plan must include mechanisms to: - a) Ensure that the permittee is aware (to the greatest extent possible) of all overflows from portions of the collection system over which the permittee has ownership or operational control and unanticipated bypass or upset that exceed any effluent limitation in the permit; - b) Ensure appropriate responses including assurance that reports of an overflow or of an unanticipated bypass or upset that exceed any effluent limitation in the permit are immediately dispatched to appropriate personnel for investigation and response; - c) Ensure immediate notification to the public, health agencies, and other affected public entities (including public water systems).
+The overflow response plan must identify the public health and other officials who will receive immediate notification;

+d) Ensure that appropriate personnel are aware of and follow the plan and are appropriately trained; and

+- e) Provide emergency operations. - 2.
+The permittee must submit written notice to EPA and IDEQ that the plan has been developed and implemented within 180 days of the effective date of this permit.
 Any existing emergency response and public notification plan may be modified for compliance with this section. - 3.
 The permittee may submit the written notification as an electronic attachment to the DMR.
-The file name of the electronic attachment must be as follows: YYYY\MM\DD\WA0020281\ERPNP, where YYYY\MM\DD is the date that the permittee submits the written notification.
-If the permittee choses to submit notification as an electronic attachment the Colville Tribes must be a recipient.
+The file name of the electronic attachment must be as follows: YYYY\MM\DD\ID0023027\ERPNP, where YYYY\MM\DD is the date that the permittee submits the written notification.